easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 >
 >This same Bible proclaims that God cares deeply for mankind and wishes all to know Him intimately.
 In fact, He cares so much that He became a man to show His creation exactly what He is like. [...]
 This deduction (and the point of God becoming a man in Christ) also refutes Deism, which says God is not interested in the affairs of mankind

-Ah, the argument from the bible.
+Ah, the ol' argument from the bible.
 What is told in the bible is true because it is told in the bible.
 Change the book, and isn't this what other religions also claim?

 As final remarks, I will rewrite the article's own conclusion: